Effects of Compulsive Skin Picking, Chronic Skin Picking

 Experts believe that people engage in chronic skin picking behavior to cope with high levels of stress or anxiety.
 The act of compulsive skin picking then provides relief from the mounting tension in the person with some people reporting feeling a rush of pleasure after picking.

 You may wonder if your compulsive skin picking will result in scars or if you could develop an infection from it.
 After your picking sessions, your skin may look like a battleground with scabs and lesions all over.
 This may cause you to feel deeply ashamed, starting the cycle of tension and anxiety over again, causing another bout of chronic skin picking.
 You may even know that your picking makes your skin worse, but your brain tells you that if you just do it one more time, your skin will finally be flawless.
 Whatever your individual experience with your skin picking compulsion, left unchecked, it can lead to some serious complications.

 - Infection at picking site

 - Scarring and disfigurement

-- Epidural abscesses – collection of pus around a wound on the skin that emerges during an inflammatory process in response to an infection or the presence of foreign matter, such as splinters
+- Epidural abscesses – a collection of pus around a wound on the skin that emerges during an inflammatory process in response to an infection or the presence of foreign matter, such as splinters

 - Septicemia – a potentially deadly illness involving a systemic inflammatory response due to severe infection